 Information – acquire and evaluate data, organize and maintain files, interpret and communicate, and use computers to process information.

 Systems – understand social, organizational, and technological systems, monitor and correct performance, and design or improve systems.

 Technology – select equipment and tools, apply technology to specific tasks, maintain and troubleshoot equipment.

-> The Technology & Workforce Division and Work Keys Lab are located in the Technology & Workforce Development Center on the Angelina College campus in Lufkin.
+The School of Business and Technology is located in the Technology & Workforce Development Center on the Angelina College campus in Lufkin.

-> You are invited to call, visit or write:
+You are invited to call, visit or email:

-> Gary Friery, Ed.D.
+Gary Friery, Ed.D.